 A whiplash injury occurs when the soft tissue in the neck and spine is stretched as a result of the body being thrown in a sudden or forceful movement.
 The most commonly affected areas of a whiplash injury are the neck, back and shoulders.
 Symptoms of whiplash may include pain, dizziness, nausea, headaches and a feeling of pins and needles radiating down the arms or legs.
 Whiplash injuries are most commonly caused by road traffic accidents.
 It is important to note though that a whiplash injury can be sustained in a very low impact collision, with speeds of only a few miles per hour.

-You can still claim for whiplash you have sustained in an accident that wasn't your fault, as long as it has happened in the last three years.
-Usually, you may receive compensation for whiplash from the insurance company of the person who was responsible for your accident.
+Whiplash solicitors can help you claim for whiplash you have sustained in an accident that wasn't your fault, as long as it has happened in the last three years.
+If successful, your compensation for whiplash usually comes from the insurance of the other party involved.

 Step 1 - Exchange details with all parties involved